Diing54/devops/README.md

 # DevOps
-This repository contains my notes, summaries, and experiences as I learn a variety of cloud native tools in a Linux environment.
+This repository contains my notes, summaries, and experiences as I learn a variety of cloud native tools.

-## Linux Roadmap
+## 1. Linux Roadmap

 ![linux](Excalidraw/linux.svg)